Dakra massacre

 Dakra massacre (ডাকরা গণহত্যা) refers to the massacre of unarmed Hindu refugees at the village of Dakra, in the Bagerhat sub-division of Khulna District on 21 May 1971 by the Peace Committee members and the Razakars.
 The attackers were led by Rajab Ali Fakir, the chairman of the Bagerhat sub-divisional Peace Committee.
-More than 2,000 Hindu men, women and children were killed in the massacre.
+It is alleged that 646 men, women and children were killed in the massacre.

 Background

 The village of Dakra is located in Perikhali Union under Rampal Upazila of Bagerhat District in Khulna Division of Bangladesh.
 In 1971, Bagerhat District was a sub-division within the Khulna District.
 Dakra is located on the south bank of the Mongla river, which flows towards the west and falls into the Pasur river near Mongla port.
 On the north bank of Mongla river, exactly opposite Dakra, lies the Krishnaganj market under Banshtali Union.
 Dakra was a predominantly Hindu village, having a famous Kali temple.
 In Dakra lived Badal Chakraborty also known as Noa Thakur, a spiritual person respected by all.

 After the launch of Operation Searchlight, Peace Committee and Razakar force was organized in Khulna.
 In April, the Razakars began to persecute the Hindus and loot their properties.
 By the middle of May, thousands of Hindus from Pirojpur, Jhalokathi, Barguna and Barisal Sadar sub-divisions of undivided Barisal district and Bagerhat sub-division of undivided Khulna district began to use Dakra as the transit, while fleeing to India.
 On 21 May, an estimated 10,000 Hindu refugees were stranded in Dakra.